Congleton United Reformed Church: Closure

 It was announced in April 2025 that the church would close, being too large for the congregation to maintain.
 The Rev. Murray George said that the decision had been made very reluctantly at the end of March, following a long period of deliberation.

 In July 2025 it was announced that the church would close in September, with the building being sold at auction on 27 August.
 The auction date was later delayed, with a new planned auction date of 24 September.

+The church closed in September 2025.

+The Church was sold at auction for £200,000 in September 2025.

-The Church was sold at auction for £200,000.
+The Church was sold at auction for a second time in on 28 April 2026.

+Future

+In May 2026 FST Property announced plans to convert the former church into a wedding and events venue, the planned new venue is planned to be called "Wolstenholme Hall".